-Students will participate in a compare and contrast lesson based on an informational topic.
-They will use strategies learned thus far to compare and contrast two different things.
-Students will read two more books or articles on that same topic, then will choose the main points from each book and compare and contrast those using a Venn diagram.
+Have students read two more books or articles on that same topic, then list the main points from each book and compare and contrast those using a Venn diagram.
 Gifted students can do an Internet search to find a credible source for their second text on the topic.
+Paired nonfiction picture books can include: